aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

   only permit binding one constant buffer per shader, and the shaders will not permit two-dimensional access to constants.
 * ``MAX_CONST_BUFFER_SIZE``: Maximum byte size of a single constant buffer.
+* ``INDEP_BLEND_ENABLE``: Whether per-rendertarget blend enabling and channel masks are supported.
+If 0, then the first rendertarget's blend mask is replicated across all MRTs.
+* ``INDEP_BLEND_FUNC``: Whether per-rendertarget blend functions are available.
+If 0, then the first rendertarget's blend functions affect all MRTs.
 * ``PIPE_CAP_TGSI_FS_COORD_ORIGIN_UPPER_LEFT``: Whether the TGSI property
-  FS_COORD_ORIGIN with value UPPER_LEFT is supported
+  FS_COORD_ORIGIN with value UPPER_LEFT is supported.
 * ``PIPE_CAP_TGSI_FS_COORD_ORIGIN_LOWER_LEFT``: Whether the TGSI property
-  FS_COORD_ORIGIN with value LOWER_LEFT is supported
+  FS_COORD_ORIGIN with value LOWER_LEFT is supported.
 * ``PIPE_CAP_TGSI_FS_COORD_PIXEL_CENTER_HALF_INTEGER``: Whether the TGSI
-  property FS_COORD_PIXEL_CENTER with value HALF_INTEGER is supported
+  property FS_COORD_PIXEL_CENTER with value HALF_INTEGER is supported.
 * ``PIPE_CAP_TGSI_FS_COORD_PIXEL_CENTER_INTEGER``: Whether the TGSI
-  property FS_COORD_PIXEL_CENTER with value INTEGER is supported
+  property FS_COORD_PIXEL_CENTER with value INTEGER is supported.

 The floating-point capabilities: